This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 February 23, 2023 Update

-Congressmen Steve Cohen (D-Ten.) is calling for a federal investigation into the healthcare costs associated with Johnson & Johnson talcum powder products.
-In a letter to the U.S. Government Accountability Office (GAO) Rep. Cohen claimed that J&J knew for years that asbestos in its talc products was harmful but did nothing about it.
-Cohen wants the investigation to determine how much federal tax dollars have been spent on healthcare claims related to talcum powder injuries.
+Congressmen Steve Cohen (D-Ten.) calls for a federal investigation into the healthcare costs associated with Johnson & Johnson talcum powder products.
+In a letter to the U.S. Government Accountability Office (GAO), Rep. Cohen claimed that J&J knew for years that asbestos in its talc products was harmful but did nothing about it.
+Cohen wants to investigate how much federal tax dollars have been spent on healthcare claims related to talcum powder injuries.

 February 17, 2023 Update